 So, let’s understand some vital signs which show successful mating among cats.

-10 Ways To Tell If Cat Mating Was Successful:
+10 Ways To Tell If Cat Mating Was Successful

-1. Swollen Abdomen
+1. A Swollen Abdomen

 Your vet can perform an ultrasound to detect the pregnancy or diagnose the abdomen by touching the uterus.

 After 20 days of pregnancy, you should be able to feel small fetuses when your cat is relaxed.

 2. Motherly Behaviour

 One of the successful mating signs in cats is showing maternal behavior.

 3. Increased Appetite

-Feed your cat about 25 percent more than her usual diet during her nine-week pregnancy period until the kittens start weaning.
+Feed your cat about 25 percent more than her usual diet during her nine-week pregnancy until the kittens start weaning.

-4. Pinking Of Nipples In Your Cat
+4. The Nipples of Your Cat Turns Pink

-You will start noticing signs of successful mating in your cat as the fetuses start growing over the next 63 days.
+You will notice enlarged pink nipples in your cat after 15 to 18 days of successful mating, as the fetuses start growing over the next 63 days.

-You will notice enlarged pink nipples in your cat after 15 to 18 days of successful mating.
 She will start gaining weight, and her milk glands will get filled with milk as the day of birth comes closer.